stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

-The testing framework recognized that this was the first execution therefore created the hello test with the actual and golden files.
-The difference between this two files if that the actual file will be overwritten everytime we run the test while the golden will stay the same.
+The testing framework recognized that this was the first execution therefore created the fizzbuzz test with the actual and golden files.
+The difference between this two files is that the actual file will be overwritten everytime we run the test while the golden will stay the same.
 This is useful when we want to update the golden file, but we will see that further in this tutorial.